Dan-tha-man/planetTAPper/README.md

-#Description:
+# Description:
 planetTAPper can be used to search for a planet's attributes given its name.
-PlanetTAPper relies on the Table Access Protocol (TAP) and IVOA Astronomical Data Query Language, for more information see:
+PlanetTAPper relies on the the pyvo library in addition to the IVOA Table Access Protocol (TAP) and IVOA Astronomical Data Query Language, for more information on these see:
     - https://www.ivoa.net/documents/TAP/

     - https://www.ivoa.net/documents/ADQL/

 ## Installation Instructions: